odea-project/qAlgorithms/report/report.md

 Also to reduce the effort needed for a substantial contribution, the entire project should compile and run correctly on a Linux distribution.
 For the qBinning program, this is the case.

+## Conclusion

+It could be shown that the qBinning algorithm creates largely good results, and more importantly provides quality criteria that can be used to improve the clustering results.

+Furthermore, an error in calculating the DQS was identified in both original implementations.
+The alternative approach chosen here avoids incorrect results and was verified under different edge cases.

+Expansion of the program gives access to many optional tests for bin quality, which enable a sophisticated pre-selection of bins before the peak fitting algorithm begins work.
+For example, only those bins which do not contain duplicate scans, are well-separated from the dataset and do not have points outside of 2 sigma (tests 1, 2 and 4 are negative) could be returned by this program.
+The tests also grant better insight into the weaknesses of the algorithm.
+Through them, a probable cause for incorrect splits in bins could be identified as an acceptable gap in a small bin which was too large while the correct bin was still part of another, orders of magnitude greater bin.

+The program is now flexible and accessible for future expansions.
+It is now possible to pass centroided data as an object which will not be modified, and data can be returned in a reduced form, skipping the reading from and writing to csv steps.
+Through other differences in implementation, a massive improvement in terms of execution time was achieved in comparison to the R code, while performing additional calculations for bin metadata and test conditions.

 --
 OpenMS uses a binary format for raw data, a similar approach (save intermediates of workflow in binary to